jdereg/json-command-servlet/README.md

 Each column (String) is a method name.
 The associated cell is a GroovyExpression that will execute.
 You can have additional scoping axes (as many as you want).
 In order to call this one, the Javascript code would look like:
-`call("apollo.getCell", [{method:'calcPrice',state:'OH'}]);` This will find the n-cube apollo, locate the 'method' axis and select the `calcPrice` column, then locate the `state` axis locating the `OH` column (or Default if OH was not on there), then execute cell at that location.
+`call("apollo.getCell", [{method:'calcPrice',state:'OH'}]);` This will find the n-cube apollo, locate the 'method' axis and select the `calcPrice` column, then locate the `state` axis and `OH` column (or `Default` if `OH` was not there), then execute the cell at this location.
 If the cell contains a simple value, it will be returned.
 If the cell is a GroovyExpression, it will be executed.
 The cell have a URL to your groovy code, allowing you to edit your code in your favorite IDE (as well as single step debug it too).